A Visitor’s Guide to Prairie Creek Redwoods State Park in Redwood National Park

 Prairie Creek Trail (Karl Knapp Trail)

-Why was it renamed Karl Knapp trail?
-It was renamed in recent years in honor of Karl Knapp, who worked for California's state parks for 45 years, was a trail expert, and did a lot of work on California's trail system, contributing so much that people felt there had to be a trail named after him.
+Why was it renamed the Karl Knapp Trail?
+This change happened recently to honor Karl Knapp, who worked for California State Parks for 45 years.
+He was a trail expert who contributed greatly to California’s trail systems, so they felt he deserved a trail named after him.

 prairie creek,prairie creek redwoods state park 24